wso2-extensions/mi-inbound-cdc/docs/config.md

    </td>
    <td>The name of the Java class for the connector.
 <p>
-Ex : for MySQL database, <code>io.debezium.connector.mysql.MySqlConnector</code>
+Example: For MySQL database, <code>io.debezium.connector.mysql.MySqlConnector</code>
    </td>
   </tr>
   <tr>